jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 The Access Modifier property procedures can be access controlled themselves, so that they can be made inaccessible, for instance when you don’t want to be able to change the access modifier at run time.
 The access modifiers of the Access Modifier property can’t be changed at run time themselves.
 In other words: the Access Controller property procedures don’t have an Access Controller property of their own.
 This complies with the rule: system procedures don’t have system procedures of their own.

 A single procedure can have several access modifiers so there are multiple access modifiers to get and set.
-This would suggest that the Access Modifier property has a dimension.
+This might suggest that the Access Modifier property has a dimension.
 However, when you call the Access Modifier property, you return or set the access modifier imposed by the object you’re calling from.
 The object you’re calling from is a hidden argument to the Access Modifier property.
 The access modifiers aren’t really stored inside the procedure, but in the object symbol that imposes it.

 If the access modifier isn’t variable at run time, then the type defines a fixed access modifier.
 If the access modifier *is* variable at run time then the access modifier can be different for each instance of the type.